zulumarkets/zulumarkets-bots/README.md

 # overtimemarkets-bot

-Important files:
+## Important files:

+### Rundowon

 1. `createGamesAndMarkets.js` - bot which calls CL for fetching games and putting them in a queue, and also the part which creates markets for fetched games.
-2. `resolveGamesAndMarkets.js` - bot which calls CL for resolving markets and also part for resolving games based on fetched data.
+2. `resolveGamesAndMarkets.js` - bot which calls CL for resolving games and also part for resolving markets based on fetched data.
 3. `pullOdds.js` - bot which calls CL for fetching odds for games that are in an unprocessed state.

+### Apex

+1. `createRace.js` - script which calls CL for fetching race metadata.
+    - Parameters:
+        1. sport - possible values: "formula1", "motogp"
+    - Example: `createRace.js formula1`
+2. `createGamesAndMarkets.js` - script which calls CL for fetching games and creates markets for fetched games, and also can be used for updating odds.
+    - Parameters:
+        1. sport - possible values: "formula1", "motogp"
+        2. qualifying status - possible values: "pre", "post"
+        3. update odds only (optional) - possible values: "updateOddsOnly"
+    - Example: `createGamesAndMarkets.js formula1 pre`
+3. `resolveGamesAndMarkets.js` - script which calls CL for resolving games and also part for resolving markets based on fetched data.
+    - Parameters:
+        1. sport - possible values: "formula1", "motogp"
+        2. qualifying status - possible values: "pre", "post"
+        3. update odds only (optional) - possible values: "updateOddsOnly"
+    - Example: `resolveGamesAndMarkets.js formula1`

 NOTE: PLEASE CHECK ABI FILES TO BE UP TO DATE!

-Thales overtimemarkets bot will make create/resolve and pull odds for games.
+Thales overtimemarkets bot will make create/resolve and pull odds for Rundown games.

 ```
 Example setup using docker-compose: